 Section 3 Projects cover housing rehab/construction and public improvement construction activities assisted under HUD grant programs that provide housing and community development financial assistance that exceeds a threshold of \$200,000.
 A \$100,000 project threshold applies to grants under HUD's Lead Hazard Control and Healthy Homes programs.
-In PY 2021, the City had no activities that met the threshold as defined for a Section 3 project.
+In PY 2022, the City had no activities that met the threshold as defined for a Section 3 project.
+The Section 3 report has been uploaded to the CR-00 as confirmation.